bmurmann/EE628/2_Assignments/README.md

 * Think about your project topic.
 Do you have a specific idea or do you want to follow the template project?
 * Network with your peers and join a team of 3-4 students.
 Of course, each team must work on the same project topic.
 The idea is to split the work and help each other toward delivering one common chip design per team.
 * Begin installing the design tools on your computer.
 Follow the instructions under "Tools."
 No worries if you can't finish due to some issues; the idea is just to get started.
-* If you will be working on the template project, read section II.A of the following paper and try to replicate the results shown in Fig.1 using Scilab (or Simulink). https://ieeexplore.ieee.org/document/1284742
+* If you will be working on the template project, read Section II.A of the following paper and try to replicate the results shown in Fig.1 using Scilab (or Simulink). https://ieeexplore.ieee.org/document/1284742